david8zhang/mall-rat-odyssey-tactics/readme.md

 ### Easy Wins

-- Restrict movement range of rat
-- Highlight movement range of rat (don't highlight blocked tiles)
+- Prevent rat from going through walls and other obstacles

 ### Harder Stuff